sQUlearn/squlearn/docs/user_guide/quantum_neural_networks.rst

 SLSQP
 -----

 sQUlearn offers wrapper functions, :class:`SLSQP <squlearn.optimizers.optimizers_wrapper.SLSQP>` and :class:`LBFGSB <squlearn.optimizers.optimizers_wrapper.LBFGSB>`, for scipy's SLSQP and L-BFGS-B implementations as well as the wrapper function :class:`SPSA <squlearn.optimizers.optimizers_wrapper.SPSA>` for Qiskit's SPSA implementation.
-They can be simply imported and used as demonstrated in the following code block.
+We show how to import and use :class:`SLSQP <squlearn.optimizers.optimizers_wrapper.SLSQP>` in the following code block.

 .. code-block:: python